apache/openwhisk/docs/mobile_sdk.md

 ## Getting started with the SDK

-To get up and running quickly, create a WhiskCredentials object with your OpenWhisk API credentials and create an OpenWhisk instance from that.
+To get up and running quickly, create a WhiskCredentials object with your OpenWhisk API credentials and create an OpenWhisk instance from the object.

 For example, in Swift 2.1, use the following example code to create a credentials object: